forter/security-101-for-saas-startups/security.md

 ### Use SSL where possible

 Use SSL anywhere possible.
 In your website, your API, your back office servers, and if it's not too difficult even between internal services.
+You can even get away with [free SSL using CloudFlare](https://www.troyhunt.com/how-to-get-your-ssl-for-free-on-shared/) for some time before you need to pay for it.

 For easier automation look at AWS ACM, or Let's Encrypt ACME.